 Reed states that the United States naval role in early 1965 would later transition into more than just an advisory role later in 1965 and 1966.
 Furthermore, few weapons were intercepted at sea but inland instead.
 Operation Market Time had nothing to do with the land-based Army advisors and little to do with the deep-water Navy.
 The intelligence that Reed was able to glean was somewhat limited and communications security was non-existent.
 Means of communication included phone lines and shortwave radio.
 Reed gave daily briefings to the naval captain in charge, Captain Hardcastle, later an admiral, and Admiral Nordby in 1966.

 Reed says that he did not come under direct fire, but many of his peers had been attacked.
-Reed witnessed firsthand the severe injuries one of his fellow officers received in a hotel bombing as a result of standing in front of a window.
+Reed witnessed firsthand the severe injuries one of his fellow officers received in a floating Saigon restaurant during one of these attacks as a result of standing in front of a window.
 On the whole, Reed states that he enjoyed being stationed in the old French buildings in Saigon, from 1965 to 1966.
 In December 1965, during a Christmas event with the Vietnamese, there was an unfortunate stampede by Vietnamese children who fled Santa Claus’ arrival in a helicopter.
 They feared an attack by the United States helicopter.

 Reed had his first homosexual experience in Saigon.
 Reed struggled with having to discharge homosexual sailors and hide his homosexuality.
 In March 1966, Reed resigned from the Navy because he couldn’t reconcile his homosexuality with then-Navy regulations.
 However, President Johnson declined all resignations and as a result Reed left the service in May 1966.